Starman7312/internet_radio/README.md

     "cwd/internet_radio/Internet Radio/radio.py" # replace cwd with the directory used for installing

 Alternatively, you can run it using the installed **Run Files**, which when opened will run the software
-> These can be located at:
+> These can be located at: *cwd/internet_radio/Run Files/Windows/Radio.bat* or *cwd/internet_radio/Run Files/Windows/Radio.sh*
+> # replace cwd with the directory used for installing
 > - Windows:
 >
->         "cwd/internet_radio/Run Files/Windows/Radio.bat" # replace cwd with the directory used for installing
+>         "cd /cwd/internet_radio/Run Files/Windows" # replace cwd with the directory used for installing
+>         Radio.bat
 >
 > - Linux:
 >
 >        "cwd/internet_radio/Run Files/Windows/Radio.sh" # replace cwd with the directory used for installing
+>         Radio.sh
 >

 **Note: You can create a shortcut to the Run File, to allow for the program to be launched from another location (e.g. Desktop)**